jslater89/OpenTafl/README.txt

   OpenTafl to performance levels as of about v0.2.5.3b)
 - Some stability improvements for loading rules from external-rules.conf
 - Alea Evangelii added via external rules
+- Fixed bug where only first character of row index would be displayed when 'shrink large boards' option was enabled and in effect
 - (For developers) Fixes/improvements for building on Windows

 v0.3.2.0b (released 06/17/16):